 The Sleep Study pieces are small, synesthetic sketch paintings that depict the subconscious, abstract landscapes I’ve been exploring while listening to Max Richer’s composition “Sleep,” (listen here) in the hypnogogic state.

 The WAKE pieces are a counterpart to all that is embodied in SLEEP.
-Referencing synesthetic images induced by songs from Son Lux’s “Brighter Wounds” these works are a wakening voice; wild and dancing with life.
+Referencing synesthetic images induced by the music of Son Lux, these works are a wakening voice; wild and dancing with life.
 It is resurrection to the sleep-death, redemption for the grief and loss, spring to the winter.